 About the Scottish Portrait Awards

-The Scottish Portrait Awards are open to anyone born, living or studying in Scotland who will be over 16 by 1 October 2018.
+The 2020 Scottish Portrait Awards are open to anyone born, living or studying in Scotland who will be over 16 by 1 October 2020

 Key facts about the SPAs

 Artists may choose to enter either or both of the fine art and the photography competitions.
 Each artist may enter no more than six entries in each of the competitions.

 An entry fee per artwork of £10 is payable to the Scottish Arts Club Charitable Trust.
 All proceeds are used to support the Scottish Portrait Awards.

 All works entered for the competition should be the artist’s own work and the subject must be known to the artist.
 All portraits submitted should have been created from life in the first instance and completed after 1 January 2015.

 All works submitted for the youth award are also eligible for the major SPA awards.

 Although the work should begin from life, portraits that are more conceptual or contemporary in their approach are as welcome as more traditional portraiture.